Setting the AWS Region for the AWS SDK for PHP Version 3

 As an example, assume we have the following configuration file settings:

-environment variable is set with a value of "production", clients use theeu-central-1 Region
+AWS_PROFILEenvironment variable is set with a value of "production", clients use theeu-central-1 Region.
+If noAWS_PROFILEenvironment variable exists, clients use theeu-west-1Region. -

 -